Soft gluon emission at two loops in full color: Applications

-We conclude that for pure QCD splitting processes at order $g\times g^5$, or ${\cal O}(\alpha_s^3)$, potential factorization violation comes from the \emph{finite term} in the first line in eq.~\eqref{eq:25}, which has not been discussed before.
-We speculate that at next-to-next-to-next-to-leading order (NNNLO) in QCD, integrating over the phase space of the collinear splitting can give rise to soft-collinear poles which depend on the color charge of non-collinear partons entering the process.
-Such poles cannot be canceled by the conventional counterterms associated with renormalization of the parton distribution functions (PDFs), which by definition are process independent.
+We conclude that for pure QCD splitting processes at order $g\times g^5$, or ${\cal O}(\alpha_s^3)$, there is no potential factorization violation visible in the soft-collinear limit.
 (The failure of strict factorization at NNNLO for non-inclusive hadron collider processes has been argued previously, based partly on the structure of $1/\e$ pole terms associated with Coulomb gluon exchanges~\cite{Forshaw:2006fk,Forshaw:2008cq,Forshaw:2012bi}.)
 An interesting example that can contain such factorization-violating contributions is the NNNLO QCD corrections to dijet production at hadron colliders.
-While the full NNNLO QCD corrections might still be far away, a shortcut to revealing the factorization-breaking terms is through the study of precision hadron collider event shapes~\cite{Gao:2019ojf}, where NNNLO corrections including logarithms in the event-shape variable are within reach.
+While the full NNNLO QCD corrections might still be far away, a shortcut to investigating potential factorization-breaking terms is through the study of precision hadron collider event shapes~\cite{Gao:2019ojf}, where NNNLO corrections including logarithms in the event-shape variable are within reach.
 We leave the investigation of these important issues to future work.